MANGROVE RESTORATION AS A NATURE-BASED SOLUTION IN BIOSPHERE RESERVES IN LATIN AMERICA AND THE CARIBBEAN (MangRes Project).

 Component 4: Education for sustainable development

-Component 5: Communication, participation and awareness
+Component 5: Communication, participation, and awareness

 Production of communication and awareness material on the concept of NBS, mangrove restoration and its importance and the results of the project.
-Public workshops are planned in each biosphere reserve to raise awareness and promote the potential of NBS to protect coastal areas, and share local knowledge and perspectives on mangroves.
+Public workshops were planned in each biosphere reserve to raise awareness and promote the potential of NBS to protect coastal areas, and share local knowledge and perspectives on mangroves.

 The FUST mangrove project engages international expertise in mangrove management and restoration, including the mangrove knowledge network of the Free University of Brussels (VUB), and International Coordination Action funded by the Flanders Research Foundation (FWO).